sdss/astra/docs/source/user/datamodels.md

 #### `mwmStar`

 A `mwmStar` file contains **all stacked spectra** for a MWM source.
 This includes a stacked optical BOSS spectrum, and a stacked infrared spectrum from the APOGEE instrument at Apache Point Observatory, and a stacked infrared spectrum from the APOGEE instrument on the du Pont telescope at Las Campanas Observatory.
 Currently we do not stack spectra from different APOGEE instruments because of their different line spread function profiles.
-Stacked spectra from each telescope/instrument combination are stored in their own HDU.
+Stacked spectra from each telescope/instrument combination are stored in their own HDU (see `mwmVisit` HDU definition).

 The `mwmVisit` and `mwmStar` files are created simultaneously so that they will always remain synchronised.
 Any spectra in the `mwmVisit` file that has `IN_STACK` marked as `True` contributed to the stacked spectrum in the `mwmStar` file.
 The `mwmVisit` and `mwmStar` files have the same (resampled) wavelength array, which is in vacuum and in the source rest frame.
 The `mwmStar` spectra are ready for scientific analysis, **and represent our current "best spectrum" for a source**.